ysBach/SNU_AOpython/_build/html/_sources/chaps/python_prep/99-HW_astropy-fits.md

 1. You **should not import any other packages**.
 2. You **should not define any functions.**
-3. For each problem, I gave hints. **It is also homework for you to search for those on google**.
+3. For each problem, I gave hints. **It is also homework for you to search for those on Google**.

 The final raw image (``final_image``) will have the following header: